MixeroTN/Hackintosh-High-Sierra-10.13.6-EFI/README.md

 # Hackintosh High Sierra 10.13.6 EFI

-This is an EFI-only booter for High Sierra 10.13.6, which does not include an OS or installer/repairer (it is FAT32).
+This is an EFI-only booter for High Sierra 10.13.6 with OpenCanopy, which does not include an OS or installer/repairer (it is FAT32).
 The system specifications are as follows:

     CPU: Intel Core i5-8400 (Coffee Lake)
     GPU: MSI GeForce GTX 1050 Ti OC 4GT (NVidia)